hlebnick/BSC-test/readme.txt

 or run bsc.Application class from any IDE.

-filename is optional parameter, you can specify file with initial data like described in the document.
+<filename> is an optional parameter, you can specify filename with initial data like described in the document.